kantologist/multiagent-sac/ContinuousControl/report.md

 # Project Report

 The goal of this project was to solve the Reacher unity environment.
 The agent is to be able to move an arm to a target position and keeping it there.
 The state space is continuous of 33 dimension.
 The action space is also continuous of 4 dimensions with values between -1 and 1.
-The reward is either +0.1 for each step leading to the arm being in the target location.
+The reward is +0.1 for each step leading to the arm being in the target location.
 The state contains position, rotation, velocity and angular velocity of the arm while the action corresponds to the torque applied to the two joints of the arm.

 ### Agent Design